 - Less appetite.
 You can go for hours without eating and don’t feel very hungry.

 - Increased energy.
-If you don’t experience it try to eat more fat, drink more water and watch your electrolytes.
+If you don’t experience it try to eat more fat.
+Also, drink more water and watch your electrolytes.

 - A ketone strip you pee on shows a positive result.
 There are also blood ketone meters, or the popular ketone breath test, that give a more specific result.
-(Pro-tip: If you get the pee strips, cut them in half 😉 ) But do note that even with a positive pee strip it’s not 100% certain that you’re in ketosis and that a very dark positive result may only indicate that you’re dehydrated.
+(Pro-tip: If you get the pee strips, cut them in half 😉 ) But do note that even with a positive pee strip it’s not 100% certain that you’re in ketosis.
+A very dark positive result may only indicate that you’re dehydrated.

-For me personally, the feeling of being in ketosis is hard to miss.
+For me personally, the main signs of ketosis are hard to miss.
 I just feel different!
-It’s hard to describe, fortunately I don’t get ketosis breath, but I do have a different taste in my mouth, that buzzing feeling, dry mouth (when I forget to drink enough), less appetite and increased energy unless I forget to eat.
-However, my husband had a different experience and I’ve heard many versions and stories of people’s experiences with ketosis, so keep in mind that everyone’s different and even if you don’t have any of the symptoms of being in ketosis I describe in this post it doesn’t mean that you’re not 😉
+It’s hard to describe.
+Fortunately I don’t get ketosis breath, but I do have a different taste in my mouth.
+I also get that buzzing feeling, dry mouth (when I forget to drink enough), less appetite and increased energy.
+That is, unless I forget to eat.
+However, my husband had a different experience and I’ve heard many versions and stories of people’s experiences with ketosis.
+So keep in mind that everyone’s different and even if you don’t have the signs of ketosis I describe in this post it doesn’t mean that you’re not 😉